Foundation plants

 Banksia marginata

-We planted six specimens of our local banksia, Banksia marginata or Silver Banksia.
+We planted six specimens of our local banksia, Banksia marginata or Silver Banksia (photo above left).
 These grew well and produced attractive yellow flowers with plenty of nectar for the birds.
 In fact, Yellow-Tailed Black Cockatoos quietly attacked a couple of trees and damaged them extensively.
 The silver-backed foliage as it moves in the wind has been a valued asset.
 All but one have now been removed.
 The remaining Silver Banksia droops over our lily pond and remains a favourite tree for small birds.
-We also planted one Banksia serrata or Old Man Banksia.
+We also planted one Banksia serrata or Old Man Banksia (photo above right).
 This tree has grown well and is developing the wrinkled trunk that makes older specimens so attractive.
 It bloomed well for a couple of years, but has not bloomed now for five years.
-Why?
-4074
+Died overnight February 2024 - removed.

 Callistemons

-We planted a number of different callistemons, 64 Callistemon salignus for the hedge along the front of the property, augmented by 20 Callistemon ‘Firebrand’ Fairhill form, and 26 Callistemon viminalis ‘Hannah Ray’.
+We planted a number of different callistemons, 64 Callistemon salignus (left two photos above) for the hedge along the front of the property, augmented by 20 Callistemon ‘Firebrand’ Fairhill form (right two photos above), and 26 Callistemon viminalis ‘Hannah Ray’.
 The hedge species was chosen for the beautiful pink new growth that echoes the colour of the hedges of Photinia robusta rubra which are commonly grown in Red Hill.
 This species has grown from miniscule to about 5m high and blooms well each year.
 We also planted five Callistemon ‘Kings Park Special’ in a diagonal row in the back garden to give some shade and blossom.
 These shrubs have perfomed well, grown to 4 metres high and bloom every year.
 1389 P2190046

 Casuarina cunninghamii